benjamincrozat/laravel-polyglot/README.md

 # Laravel Polyglot

-Switch between multiple languages on your Laravel application, the easy way.
+Switch between multiple languages on your Laravel application, the easy way. **Keep in mind that it's still not ready for production.**

 ## Requirements